redbadger/crux/docs/src/getting_started/web/index.md

 ## Web apps with Rust UI

-When building UI with Rust (or other languages), we can compile the entire app to WebAssembly, and reference the core and the `shared` crate directly.
-We do not have to serialize and deserialize messages, because they stay in the same memory space.
+When building UI with Rust, we can compile the entire app to WebAssembly, and reference the core and the `shared` crate directly.
+We do not have to serialize and deserialize messages, because the messages stay in the same memory space.

 The shared core (that contains our app's behavior) _and_ the UI code are compiled to a WebAssembly binary, using the relevant toolchain for the language